secolinsky/fotoshare/README.md

     - [ ] setup Hot Module Replacement
 ## TODO Build the app client interface
 - [ ] create HTML markup for client interface of app
   I will use React to help with the UI.
   No intention to use a JS template engine, but instead will just use a pure html file.
   Will use Sass, but will look into [PostCSS](https://postcss.org/) for maintaining the app's style.
+## TODO create regular expression to handle all samba share assets
+The simplest structure of files are as YYYYMMDD_HHMMSS.jpg in samba asset share that holds all the photos.
+We use the convention to write
+- YYYY :: digits for the year
+- MM :: digits for the month
+- DD :: digits for the day
+- HH :: digits for hour
+- MM :: digits for minutes and
+- SS :: for seconds

+The structure of all other files that need a regular expression to provide to the listFiles utility are described below.

+1. IMG_YYYYMMDD_HHMMSS.jpg
+2. YYYYMMDD_HHMMSS.jpg
+3. IMG_YYYYMMDD_HHMMSS_1.jpg
+   4 repeats with that in samba asset share
+4. IMG_####_{13 DIGITS}.jpg
+   9 files with that structre in samba asset share
+5. YYYYMMDD_HHMMSS_{13 DIGITS}.jpeg
+   10 files with that structre in samba asset share
+6. YYYYMMDD_HHMMSS_COLLAGE.jpg
+   3 files with that structre in samba asset share
+7. YYYYMMDD_HHMMSS(0).jpg
+   22 files with that structre in samba asset share
+8. MVIMG_YYYYMMDD_HHMMSS.jpg
+   72 files with that structre in samba asset share
+9. Screenshot_YYYYMMDD-HHDDSS.png
+   1 file with that structre in samba asset share

+MP4 files
+1. YYYYMMDD_HHMMSS.mp4
+2. YYYYMMDD_HHMMSS_001.mp4
+   1 file with that structre in samba asset share
+3. VID_YYYYMMDD_HHMMSS.mp4
+   41 files with that structre in samba asset share

+Miscellaneous file
+1. 20170118_195721000.tmp